This post was last updated on September 17, 2014 to include new images and a recipe video.

 Fresh Creamed Corn

-4 fresh ears corn, grilled (preferably, but can also be steamed or pre-cut)
+- 4 fresh ears corn, grilled (preferably, but can also be steamed or pre-cut)

-4 tbsp. unsalted butter
+- 4 tbsp. unsalted butter

-1 tbsp. all-purpose flour
+- 1 tbsp. all-purpose flour

-1 1/4 tsp. sugar, plus more to taste
+- 1¼ tsp. sugar, plus more to taste

 - 1 cup heavy cream

-- Add the cream and cook an additional 5 minutes to thicken.
+- Add the cream and cook an additional 5-8 minutes to thicken.
 Season to taste with additional salt and/or sugar, if needed.